open-telemetry/opentelemetry-specification/specification/trace/api.md

 There MUST NOT be any API for creating a `Span` other than with a [`Tracer`](#tracer).

-`Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default, but this functionality MAY be offered additionally as a separate operation.
+`Span` creation MUST NOT set the newly created `Span` as the active `Span` in the implicit `Context` by default, but this functionality MAY be offered additionally as a separate operation.
+Languages that use explicit `Context` are not suitable for this requirement.

 The API MUST accept the following parameters: